 Steps to Become a Lawyer

-The journey to becoming a licensed lawyer in the US is quite straightforward.
+While it may sound complicated and does take effort, the journey to becoming a licensed lawyer in the US is relatively straightforward.
 You go to school, get a degree, get your license, and begin your career.
-But below is a clearer, more detailed road map of how to become a lawyer
+But below is a more precise and detailed road map of how to become a lawyer.

 Get Your Bachelor's Degree

-According to the American Bar Association (ABA), students can gain admission to law school from almost any area of study.
-The important thing is that you graduate with a healthy undergraduate grade point average.
+According to the American Bar Association, students can gain admission to law school from almost any area of study.
+The important thing is that you graduate with a healthy undergraduate grade point average (GPA).